k2s/sysadmin/delta.chat/README.md

 ## Adding security backports

 On 2020-01-27, a critical vulnerability in sudo was published, "Baron Samedit".
 I patched all our servers - but on delta.chat I noticed that there was no new version of sudo available from the repositories.
-So I added the following line to /etc/apt/sources.list:
+So I (wrongly) added the following line to /etc/apt/sources.list:

 ```